Allied Command Transformation (ACT) Civilian Employment Opportunities

 Nationals of the following Countries are eligible to apply:

-Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, The Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Turkey, United Kingdom, United States of America.
+Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, The Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Turkey, United Kingdom, United States of America.

 Serving NATO International Civilian staff will be offered a contract in accordance with the NATO Civilian Personnel Regulations.
 Newly recruited staff will be offered an initial contract of three years with possibility of renewal.
 The mandatory retirement age for NATO is 65.